jonathanmwagstaff/jonathanmwagstaff/README.md

 ## About

 I am a contrarian at heart who strives to build unique solutions.
-As a solo entrepreneur, I am reinventing 3D printing through Martlet3D, drawing on my background in Electrical Engineering and Advanced Manufacturing.
+As an entrepreneur, I am reinventing 3D printing through Martlet3D, drawing on my background in Electrical Engineering and Advanced Manufacturing.

 I also love frequenting hackathons to share creative approaches, meet other builders, and keep learning.
 You can often find me at Utah County's **Just Build** group.